rvs314/faster-clpset-minikanren/README.md

 * propagate the constraint to component parts if the new value is a pair

 Again, the constraint is only examined when a variable that it concerns is instantiated.

+## Sets and Set Constraints

+For information on sets and set constraints, see `set-docs.org`.